it-innovation/sam/doc/invocations.rst

      invocationObject("clientA", "other", "ClientA.run-1", "a").

+.. function:: invocationObject(?CallSite, ?TargetInvocation)

+   As above, but for all callers and invocations.
+It is necessary to use this if you want to set the context for all callers, since otherwise trying to generate all the possible callers will cause a stratification error.

 .. function:: methodMatches(?CallSite, ?Target, ?Method)

    When `CallSite` invokes `Target`, `Method` is a method that could be invoked.
 Normally this